-- 6.1 The Transportation Manager in consultation with the Superintendent of Human Resources or designate is responsible for hiring or contracting bus drivers. - 6.2 The Transportation Manager in consultation with the Superintendent of Human Resources or designate is responsible for determining appropriate recruiting and selection procedures. - 6.3 Vacant positions are to be advertised if deemed necessary. - 6.4 Bus drivers are to be employed under the conditions of the applicable employment contract with the Division, or through a services contract.
+- 6.1 The Transportation Manager in consultation with the Superintendent of Human Resources or designate in consultation with the Transportation Manager is responsible for hiring or contracting bus drivers. - 6.2 The Transportation Manager in consultation with the Superintendent of Human Resources or designate is responsible for determining appropriate recruiting and selection procedures. - 6.3 Vacant positions are to be advertised if deemed necessary. - 6.4 Bus drivers are to be employed under the conditions of the applicable employment contract with the Division, or through a services contract.
 Bus drivers can find information relating to their job in the Bus Driver Manual.